Containers & Planters March 8, 2026 Updated April 17, 2026

 Why Container Choice Matters More Than Beginners Expect

 This is why a weak container choice often shows up as several symptoms at once.
 A pot that is too small dries fast, pushes you into more frequent watering, and becomes harder to interpret.
-People often think they have a watering problem when the upstream issue is actually container design.
+People often think they have a watering problem when the hidden issue is actually container design.

 Pot Size Basics